-My graduate research focusses on hardware for embedded computer vision.
+My graduate research focuses on efficient computer vision.
 In my work I’ve found that abstractions can simplify the design process, but breaking down boundaries through hardware-software co-design can produce superior results.
 For this reason I see myself as a system creator rather than a hardware or software developer.

 As an entrepreneurial engineer I quickly gravitated to both industrial and academic research.
 While finishing my M.S. at UMass Amherst I formed Firebrand Innovations as a way of monetizing intellectual property I developed while in high school.
 These days I can be found in Cornell’s Computer Systems Laboratory plugging away at code for powerful new computer vision systems.